 How is the project going to be done?

-RKL Consulting has been hired to lead the project.
-In partnership with Doctors Nova Scotia and the Department of Health of Wellness, the consulting firm will work with physicians to analyze and identify irrelevant health service codes and to describe their work not currently captured in documentation.
+Short answer: RKL Consulting was hired to lead the project.
+In partnership with Doctors Nova Scotia and the Department of Health of Wellness, the consulting firm worked with physicians to analyze and identify irrelevant health service codes and to describe their work not currently captured in documentation.
 In the long term, the goal will be creation of new documentation that reflects the services physicians provide and new processes to support, maintain and update its use.

-Due to the volume of work, the Physician’s Manual Update project has been divided into six phases.
+Long answer: Due to the volume of work, the Physician’s Manual Update project was divided into six phases.

-Physicians will be engaged to review the diagnoses and service descriptions they use now and to identify the additional descriptions required to reflect the work they do.
-New documentation will be available for use by physicians.
-Process changes will be defined and a plan developed for the next phase.
+Physicians were engaged to review the diagnoses and service descriptions they use now and they identified the additional descriptions required to reflect the work they do.
+New documentation was created and will be available for use by physicians upon implementation.

-What is going to happen to the existing FSAC, MASG processes?
+What is going to happen to the existing FC and MAMG processes?

-The existing Fee Schedule Advisory Committee (FSAC) and Master Agreement Steering Group (MASG) processes will continue until the Master Agreement expires March 31, 2015.
+The existing Fee Committee and Master Agreement Management Group (MAMG) processes will continue until the Master Agreement expires March 31, 2019.
 The work of the project will be designed to run in parallel with the work of these two groups and does not involve the process of contract negotiations for a new Master Agreement.